JordanKarp/diagramless_solver/README.md

 ## More info
-- Check out the tech_breakdown for a bit more info about how this program works.
+- Check out the Tech Breakdown for a bit more info about how this program works.
-- Check out the background for a bit of my personal experience with this problem.
+- Check out the Bbackground for a bit of my personal experience with this problem.

 ## TODO
+- [ ] Clean up documentation
 - [ ] Move .is_interconnected call so that it checks more frequently.
 - [ ] Add sorting/organization to the puzzle library.
-- [ ] Add JPZ support.
+- [ ] Add JPZ import support.
-- [ ] Add IPUZ support.
+- [ ] Add IPUZ import support.
-- [ ] Add PUZ support.
+- [ ] Add PUZ import support.